Japanese say final goodbye to assassinated former leader Abe

 Kishida has stressed the importance of party unity after Abe’s death.

-Abe’s shooting has shaken Japan, one of the world’s safest nations with some of the strictest gun laws.
+Abe’s assassination has shaken Japan, one of the world’s safest nations with some of the strictest gun laws.

 The suspect, Tetsyua Yamagami, was arrested on the spot Friday and is being held at a local prosecutors’ office for further investigation.
 They can detain him for up to three weeks while deciding whether to formally press charges.